Salt Lake City DUI Defense Lawyer

 - Third Breathalyzer Refusal – 3-year license suspension

-Contact a Salt Lake City DUI Defense Attorney
+Our Salt Lake City DUI Defense Attorneys Can Help

 Know your rights at all times – never consent to give any statements to the police or provide samples of your bodily fluids without first consulting with our attorneys.
 The law does not require you to submit to a search of your personal belongings, including your car, field sobriety tests or breathalyzer.